asdqdsa/rsschool-cv/cv.md

 ## Education

-Bachelor degree in Bussiness and Computer Science
+Bachelor degree in Business and Computer Science

 ## English Language